emicklei/hazana/README.md

                 possible values are {linear,exp2} (default exp2)
         -rps int
-                target number of requests per second, must be greater than zero (default 1) -t	perform one sample call to test the attack implementation -v	verbose logging
+                target number of requests per second, must be greater than zero (default 1) -t int
+                test your attack implementation with a number of sample calls.
+Your program exits after this.
+        -v	verbose logging

+ # Example

+After creating your implementation type **YourType**, then this would be the minimal program to run a load test.

+        func main() {
+                hazana.PrintReport(hazana.Run(YourAttack{}, hazana.ConfigFromFlags()))
+        }

+See **examples/zombie.go** for a complete minimal example.

- # Sample verbose output
+ # Sample verbose output from one of our services

+        2017/08/17 10:26:32 hazana - load runner
         2017/08/17 10:26:32 begin rampup of [10] seconds
         2017/08/17 10:26:32 setup and spawn new attacker [1]
         2017/08/17 10:26:34 current rate [1.998330838214118], target rate [1], attackers [1], mean response time [229.576185ms]